ANDRES LASZLO SR.

 ADAPTED BY ANDRES LASZLO JR.

 My father wrote three major novels, of which this was the first.
 The other two - especially My Uncle Jacinto but also Paco Neer Fails - went on to become successful movies and Mother Unknown was about to be turned into a screen adaptation too at my father's demise.
 However, that never happened, and as I've turned the text into English while adapting it, I have done so with the intention of not only giving the text a proper content editing (something Plaza Janez never did) but also making it more attractive for producers.
 Much of the action is set in Tangier during World War II. the rest in Naples, Paris & Avila.
-Buy the book.
 VIDEO

 Tangier during World War Two - less than five minutes from Gibraltar as the rocket flies - a large town or maybe a small city.
 Whatever it was, it remained outside the war and the world order that so much of Europe was forced to subject itself to, yet not outside the whirlwind of plots that surrounded it.
 This is the scene on which the curtain rises for act one of my father’s first (and only, yet not filmatized) major novel.
 Tangier, however, is only the setting that Andres Laszlo Sr.’s has chosen to get this drama started.